You are here

-Another ceremony control annually within the 1st month of the Javanese calendar (Suro) is that the Pitcher Filling ceremony at Imogiri, the Royal Cemetery.
-The folks of Imogiri believe that water brings windfall and fills four giant, bronze vessels with water then place them at the doorway to the cemetery.
+Another ceremony controlled annually within the 1st month of the Javanese calendar (Suro) is the Pitcher Filling ceremony at Imogiri, the Royal Cemetery.
+The folks of Imogiri believe that water brings windfall and fills four giant, bronze vessels with water then places them at the doorway to the cemetery.
 The pitchers are from an Asian country (Nyai Siem), Kyai Mendong; Aceh (Kyai Danumoyo), and Palembang (Nyai Danumurti).

 A giving ceremony controlled yearly within the second month of the Javanese calendar (Sapar) by the folks in Ambar Ketawang, Gamping, and Sleman.
 At just once, the locals of Ambar Ketawang created their living excavation rock that's believed to be some fifty million years recent. these days the rock is generally gone (or too onerous to find) however the folks still think that they have to build offerings to the realm to avoid tragedy.
 Therefore ahead of time giving day the residents build a procession of offerings to the realm culminating once Bekakak (bride and groom dolls manufactured from sticky rice full of red sugar syrup) are decapitated.